johnnymetz/johnny-metz-blog/content/posts/identify-fix-django-database-issues.md

 draft: true
 ---

 Optimizing Django query performance is critical for building performant web applications.
-Django provides many tools and methods for optimizing database queries in its [Database access optimization](https://docs.djangoproject.com/en/4.2/topics/db/optimization/) documentation.
-In this blog post, we will explore some additional tips and tricks I've compiled over the years to help you identify and optimize your slow Django queries.
+Django provides many tools and methods for optimizing database queries in its [Database access optimization documentation](https://docs.djangoproject.com/en/4.2/topics/db/optimization/).
+In this blog post, we will explore a collection of additional and essential tips I've compiled over the years to help you pinpoint and resolve your inefficient Django queries.

 ## Kill Long-Running Queries with a Statement Timeout